eliamue/foundations-prep-april-2021/05-agile-teams-and-project-work/exercises/PROJECT-madlib-challenge.md

 Looking For | Points (10)
 :--|--:
-Deployed on GitHub pages, with link in the About section of the Github repo | 2 Styling and Semantic HTML | 2
+Deployed on GitHub pages, with link in the About section of the Github repo | 2 Nice styling and semantic HTML | 2
-Inputs (with id) for each word that will be replaced in Mad Lib | 2 On clicking the submit button, show the Mad Lib text (initially hidden) | 2 On clicking the submit button, replace `<span/>`s with the correct words from text inputs | 2
+Inputs (with ids) and Spans (with corresponding ids) for each word that will be replaced in Mad Lib | 2 On clicking the submit button, show the Mad Lib text (initially hidden) | 2 On clicking the submit button, replace `<span/>`s with the correct words from text inputs | 2